 LTU is the five-time reigning world champion in the IGVC’s self-driving car competition.
 The 2023 IGVC is scheduled for June 2-5 at OU in Rochester.

-Through Chung’s efforts, LTU has obtained two Polaris GEM electric vehicles that have been modified with self-driving technology from a variety of industry partners.
+Through Chung’s efforts, LTU has obtained two Waev GEM electric vehicles that have been modified with self-driving technology from a variety of industry partners.

 Collaborating with Chung on the summer program is Joshua Siegel, assistant professor of computer science and engineering at Michigan State University.